juseg/alps/articles/erosion/response-referee2.md

 > might use gradations between that and the present pattern as a function of
 > temperature.

-The LGM outline was added on Fig. 2.
+The field-based LGM outline was added on Fig. 2 (Alps-wide map of cumulative erosion potential).
+In addition, the following sentences were added in the "climate sensitivity" section of the discussion mentioning the general eastwards bias of our results with regard to field evidence.

-TODO: discuss shortly the discrepancy in "climate sensitivity".
+    It should be noted, however, that all runs presented here show a systematic bias with excessive glacier cover in the Eastern Alps and a diminished glacier extent in the Western Alps (Fig. 2a; further discussed in Seguinot et al., 2018).
+Thus the modelled patterns of erosion potential certainly includes a similar bias.

 > Overall, the paper reports on a very worthwhile computer-intensive exercise.
 > It is densely packed with results and repays a careful read and a study of